bghammill/bghammill.github.io/ims-03-model/index.md

 - Fit, interpret, and assess simple linear regression models
 - Measure and interpret model fit
 - Identify and attend to the disparate impact that unusual data observations may have on a regression model
-- Compute with `lm` objects in R
+- *Compute with `lm` objects in R*
 - Compute and visualize model predictions
 - Visualize, fit, interpret, and assess a variety of multiple regression models, including those with interaction terms
 - Visualize, fit, interpret, and assess logistic regression models
-- Understand the relationship between R modeling syntax and geometric and mathematical specifications for models
+- Understand the relationship between SAS modeling syntax and geometric and mathematical specifications for models

 ## Lessons